rockstor/rockon-registry/README.md

 ## How can I add my own Rock-on?

-If you are familiar with Docker and know how to deploy docker containers using the command line, you can create a Rock-on for the same with little effort.
+If you are familiar with OCI and know how to deploy OCI containers using the command line, you can create a Rock-on for the same with little effort.
 You can find instructions in the [Rockstor Documentation](https://rockstor.com/docs/contribute/contribute_rockons.html) both for running your own Rock-on locally, as well as how to contribute to the existing public repository of available Rock-ons

 ## What is the structure of a Rock-on profile file?